swangarch/multilayer_perceptron/README.md

 python mlp.py -s config/data-softmax.json data/data.csv
 ```

-The objective is to build a classification algorithm that predicts whether a tumor is malignant or benign based on the given features.
+The objective is to classify whether a tumor is malignant or benign based on the given features.

-#### To train
+### To train
 ```bash
 python mlp.py -t config/data-softmax.json data/train.csv (params.json)
 ```